Collaborative Project to meet Societal and Industry-related Challenges – Guide for Applicants

 You can apply for funding to cover the actual costs necessary to carry out the project.
 These costs are to be entered in the cost plan under the relevant category.

-Support may be granted for the following cost categories:
+Support may be granted for the following cost categories

 - Payroll and indirect expenses related to researcher time (including research fellowship positions) at the research organisations, and the partners’ personnel hours.
 For doctoral research fellowships, funding is limited to a maximum of three full-time equivalents.
-Funding for two to four years may be granted for post-doctoral research fellowships.
+Funding for three to four years may be granted for post-doctoral research fellowships.

 - Equipment, encompassing operating and depreciation costs for scientific equipment and research infrastructure necessary for the implementation of the project.
 All such costs must be specified in the application.